bluenote-1577/rs-liftover/README.md

 ## Limitations

 Deletions on the source (secondary) genome carry over exactly to the liftover.
-So if this deletion isn't actually present, you'll get an insertion and a deletion back-to-back.
+So if this deletion isn't actually present on the read, you'll get an insertion (of the missing sequence) and a deletion of the source genome back-to-back in the CIGAR.
 Realignment would fix this, but this isn't currently implemented.